fogbender/supafana/docs/Devenv.md

 ### Create nixOS deployment configuration

-Copy one of `nix/hosts/supafana-xxxdev.nix` files to new `supafana-newdev.nix` Update it.
+Copy one of `nix/hosts/supafana-xxxdev.nix` files to new `nix/hosts/supafana-newdev.nix` Update it.

 Add nixos configuration and deploy entries to flake.nix with new `supafana-newdev` host.

 Deploy: